fluxcd/source-controller/docs/spec/v1beta2/buckets.md

   --subject "system:serviceaccount:flux-system:source-controller"
 ```

-Add a patch to label and annotate the source-controller Pods and ServiceAccount
+Add a patch to label and annotate the source-controller Deployment and ServiceAccount
 correctly so that it can match an identity binding:

 ```yaml